jp1884/techvolution-vegas-baby/nStory-Cut-Tools/4-story-cut-tools.md

 As we learned in Mamet's class and his _Pig: The Movie_, every story is make believe.
 The question is how good will the fabrication be.
 The elements above, from props to plot, are what's needed to complete the illusion.
 Like a gourmet meal, once these incredients are properly balanced they all but disappear into a seemingly simple, but elegantly executed, creation.

-Thus, every story has many elements but each must serve a simple arc.
+Thus, every element must come together to a simple story.
 Star Wars is about a farm boy standing up to evil.
-Cinderella is about a women overcoming oppression. _Pig: The Movie_ is about a father protecting his family.
-Breaking Bad is about a good man descending into darkness.
+Cinderella is about a women overcoming oppression. _The Matrix_ is about a man redefining his reality. _Pig: The Movie_ is about a father protecting his family. _Breaking Bad_ is about a good man descending into darkness.

 You can see these stories in character names.
 Luke Skywalker rises above to fight darkness.
 Neo is the word for new because he's newly risen above his ignorance.
 Walter White appears to be a clean man.
 Sam Malone the consumate ladies man of _Cheers_, is always alone.
 The psychiatrist Frasier Crane always supports people in their lives.
 Even real life people can have poetic names, the con-artist Bernie Madoff, made off with his customer's money.

-These character namess also signify the problem of their respiective stories.
+These character namess also signify the problem of their respective stories.
 Will Luke overcome the empire?
-Will Neo survive the oppresion of new ideas.
+Will Neo survive the oppression of new ideas.
 Will Walter White keeping descending into darkness.
 Will Sam Malone ever find love?

-Stories thus have a beginning, middle, and end.
+Because all functional stories are about overcoming a specific problem, they thus have a beginning, middle, and end.
 The first act is the introduction of the problem and the protagonist who fights to overcome it and the antagonist who fights against the protagonist.
 The second act is where both characters and their supporters fight over the problem.
 And in the third act, the question of which side will win is answered in the climax.
 Throughout this process, drama is created by constant questions about how the events will progress and whether the problem will be overcome.

 Here is how a three act story is structured.